StorageB/Water-Dispenser/README.md

 #### Google Sheets Logging

-Google sheets is used to log water usage data and for the system to read inputs such as what level the filter should be changed and what preset values to use for the automatic dispensing mode
+Google sheets is used to log water usage data and for the system to read inputs such as when the filter should be changed, what preset values to use for the automatic dispensing mode, and for scheduling afterhours times.

 A tutorial for how to log data to Google Sheets with an ESP8266 module without the use of a third party service can be found here: https://github.com/StorageB/Google-Sheets-Logging